A Deep Dive into Compile-Time Fibonacci Calculation

-A common C++ “interview question” is to calculate the Fibonacci sequence using templates, a feature related to template metaprogramming (TMP).
-The implementation is quite simple:
+A common C++ “interview question” asks us to compute the Fibonacci sequence with template and the machinery surrounding template metaprogramming.
+The implementation itself is not complicated:

 #include <iostream>